Pre-Spawn Walleye on the Mississippi River at Red Wing, MN -- "In-Depth Outdoors" TV #715

 But, if you’re up to the challenge, the reward for latching onto this aggressive predator is a good fight and a tasty meal.
 And yes, there are more lures than you can shake a jig stick at, but we’ll run down the basic baits to help you beat one of the craftiest fresh waters adversaries around.

 Spring is here…

 The map shows when you can expect the spawn to begin, give or take a week or two, depending on the weather.
-It’s also important to remember that in most northern states and Canada the walleye fishing season is closed during the spawn.
+It’s also important to remember that in most northern states and Canada the walleye fishing season is closed during this period to stop poaching when spawning walleye are most vulnerable.
+This practice is still debatable in some circles, but the prevailing thought is that limiting the season helps maintain fish population levels.
 In many southern and western states, however, the season is year round.
 So, check your local fishing regulations to see when you can hone in on early season walleyes.

 Big bait is best

 Walleyes generally spawn in shallow waters, but during pre spawn they will stage themselves in deeper areas near their spawning ground.
 The males will move into shallow water earlier while the females will continue to hold in deeper spots until spawn.
 The water will be cold, so they’re not going to be particularly aggressive feeders.
 But, if you fish them slow, with big bait, you stand a good chance at taking two or three.
 Most of the usual bait fish have yet to hatch, so walleyes are looking to older, larger fish that survived the winter.
 Try large minnows on a Lindy rig and troll as slow as possible to give those lethargic ‘eyes a chance to think and react.
 When they do hit the bait, let them have some line and time before setting the hook.